Addiction Therapy in Birmingham, MI—Detroit Addiction Therapists

 People are addicted to nearly everything.
 When we talk about addiction, we normally think about substances, such as, illicit and prescription drugs, alcohol, caffeine and tobacco.
 Addictions can also be non-chemical addictions, which include shopping, gabling, Internet use, sex and even exercise.

-Every year, the skilled coaches and therapists at Thriveworks help thousands of people who face all kinds of issues.
+Every year, the skilled coaches, psychologists, and therapists at Thriveworks Birmingham, MI help thousands of people who face all kinds of issues.
 Our staff at Thriveworks Birmingham addiction therapy can help you to not only overcome the dependency issue(s) you’re struggling with, but also find enduring change.

-So if you live in Birmingham, Michigan, or the surrounding area, we have the skills and expertise to help you experience relief.
+So if you live in Birmingham, MI, or the Detroit area, we have the skills and expertise to help you experience relief.

 Portraits of Addiction

 Daniele loves to play bingo.
 She spends hours on the Internet reading up on tips and strategies, often losing track of time.
 But as much as she enjoys researching about bingo, noting quite compares to being locked in at her board, waiting for the next number to be called.
 No one thought much of her preferred pastime until a friend passing by the neighborhood one day stopped in to say hello, and found her young children awake and alone late at night.

 Stephen has always been considered a star employee.
 He quickly climbed the ranks at his local branch of a national bank, and is now in the running for a regional management position, despite being comparatively young.
 At first, he would only do cocaine when offered at parties.
 But now his frequent trips to the bathroom and “errands” outside of the building have piqued a work friend’s suspicions.

 Addiction and Addiction Counseling: Key Thoughts and Definitions